AadharSharma7/ECE143-Final-Project/README.md

 * pandas
 * matplotlib
 * seaborn
+* numpy
+* geopandas
+* plotly.express

 These can be installed in any latest python environment.
 It is recommended to install [Anaconda](https://www.anaconda.com/download) and then install the packages mentioned above in the conda environment.

-The packages can be installed by using the following command in the command prompt,
+The packages can be installed by using the following command in the command prompt, (Or a simple google search of how to install the package in condas will help as well)

 ```shell
 conda install <package>